al3xfulton/domain_enum/domain_enum.md

 ## Kerberos
 More secure authentication mechanism that is used to authenticate both the user and service via a Key Distribution Center (KDC) which is often a resource given by the DC.

+Authentication mechanism which validates both the user and service Validates using a Key Distribution Center often co-located with DC

 First implemented in Windows 2000 - replaced NTLM which shifted from Server direct authentication to Third Party (DC/KDC) authentication.

-Required port is 88 udp + tcp - other ports can be used for non-essential functions: 749/tcp, 4444/udp/464/udp
+Required port is 88 udp + tcp - ot
+her ports can be used for non-essential functions: 749/tcp, 4444/udp/464/udp

 The KDC on allows for users to maintain Ticket Granting Tickets (TGT) during a standard session.
 When a user wants to access a service it sends a TGT along with the service name, which is then encryped using the Ticket Granting Service (TGS) secret key.
 The client then sends that session key to the server to allow for authenticaiton.